NFNChris/json-transmute/README.md

 --------------------------------|------------
-add(x1,x2,..xn) | Add one or more values to a piped value and(x1,x2,..xn) | Boolean AND result of a piped value and one or more additional parameter values array(x1,x2,..xn) | Return an array containing the piped value and one or more additional parameter values bool | Boolean format a piped value concat(x1,x2,..xn) | Return a string catenation of a piped value combined with one or more additional parameter values count | Count the number of keys, values, or characters in a piped object, array, or string
+add(x1,x2,..xn) | Add one or more values to a piped value and(x1,x2,..xn) | Boolean AND result of a piped value and one or more additional parameter values bool | Boolean format a piped value concat(x1,x2,..xn) | Return a string catenation of a piped value combined with one or more additional parameter values count | Count the number of keys, values, or characters in a piped object, array, or string